admb-project/admb/scripts/installers/packagemaker/README.txt

+#ADMB Project
+*ADMB-11.2pre*
+*Released December 9, 2014*

 The installation procedure for installing ADMBTerminal app for the MacOS.

 Installation
 ============